pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 * IT critical competency for all senior business leaders
 ### *Key Takeaways*
 * Small little teams (2 pizza team) to rapidly develop features
-* Lossely coupled architecture better for flexible development
+* Loosely coupled architecture better for flexible development
 * VM architecture to help scale out and up
 ### *Discussion Questions*
 * Can you name any senior business leaders in our organization with an IT background?